The Marshall Tucker Band: 1970s

 The Marshall Tucker Band's self-titled debut, produced by Paul Hornsby, was released in 1973 and certified gold in 1975.
 All of the tracks were written by Toy Caldwell, including "Can't You See" which was also lead sung by Toy, released as a popular single in 1973 and re-released in 1977, generating much FM airplay and becoming the group's best known song.
 After the album's release, the band began touring, playing upwards of 300 shows per year throughout the decade.
 Southern rock fiddler Charlie Daniels later recalled that the Marshall Tucker Band "came onstage and just blew it out from start to finish."

 Daniels' first of many collaborations with the Marshall Tucker Band came on the band's second album, A New Life, which was released in 1974 and certified gold in 1977.
 Daniels and blues guitarist Elvin Bishop were among several musicians that joined the band for Where We All Belong, a double-album (one studio album and one live album) released by the band in 1974 and certified gold that same year.

 The following year the band's Searchin' for a Rainbow was also certified gold the year of its release and contained the track "Fire on the Mountain," which peaked at No. 38 on the Billboard charts.

 Long Hard Ride, the band's fifth consecutive gold album, was released in 1976, and its instrumental title track (which again featured Charlie Daniels on fiddle) was nominated for a Grammy.

 Carolina Dreams, released in 1977 and certified platinum that same year, proved to be the band's most commercially successful album, and included the track "Heard It in a Love Song", which reached No. 14 on the Billboard charts.

-And the band's final Capricorn release came with 1978's Together Forever, which was produced by Stewart Levine.
+The band's final Capricorn release was 1978's Together Forever, which was produced by Stewart Levine.

 Following the bankruptcy of Capricorn, the Marshall Tucker Band moved to Warner Bros.
 Records in 1979 for their ninth album, Running Like the Wind (the band's eighth release was a compilation album entitled Greatest Hits), and they retained Levine as the album's producer.

-In August 1979 the band played at Knebworth Festival in England.
-Led Zeppelin was the headline act at both of their festival appearances.